-It started innocently.
-I was adjusting my bike for a FlyWheel spin class and the instructor asked if I had signed up for the leaderboard — the stats of how you’re doing in class that are projected on to a Jumbotron a couple of times during class (aka, public shaming).
+My intense self-examination (maybe over examination) started innocently.
+I was adjusting my bike for a FlyWheel spin class and the instructor asked if I had signed up for the leaderboard—where the statistics of how you’re doing in class are projected on to a Jumbotron-sized screen a couple of times during class (aka, public shaming).

 “Yes,” I answered, “I’m BlondeBomb.”

-“That’s cute,” he cooed.
+“That’s cute,” he cooed, and of course we know that when someone—especially a man—calls something “cute,” that’s often not a compliment.
 “Is that something your kids call you?”

 And I wish I could say this was only time something like this happened, but there have been other incidents.